jbloomlab/phydms/docs/phydms_prog.rst

 Here is an example of the first few lines of a file.
 The entries are comma separated::

-    site,post_probability,omega_value
+    site,post_probability,omega
     1,0.2503826180447997,0.0695219697627359
     2,0.24755166505269052,0.0695219697627359
     3,0.2526024760622074,0.0695219697627359
     4,0.2530711698554593,0.0695219697627359
     5,0.24843828974534077,0.0695219697627359

-The first column gives the site number.
-The second column gives the posterior probability of that site falling into a given category.
+The ``post_probability`` column gives the posterior probability of that site falling into a given category.
-The last column gives the omega value of the given category.
 The sites  and omega values are sorted in ascending numerical order.

 Site-specific posterior probability file